GNOME/libadwaita/doc/style-classes.md

 or [class@Gtk.ListView] to make it look like a sidebar: it makes the items rounded and padded and removes the default list background.

-When using it on a flap child in an [class@Adw.Flap], the lack of background can be problematic.
+When using it on a flap child in an [class@Flap], the lack of background can be problematic.
 In that case, it can be used together with the [`.background`](#background) style class.

 ## App Icons